-- 1. Establish the forestay angle.
-Use an accurate drawing, which shows details of the area of the deck where the Furlex will be attached (see fig. 3.5.c). - 2.
+- 1. Establish the forestay angle (FA).
+Use an accurate drawing, which shows details of the area of the deck where the Furlex will be attached, to be able to determine the precise forestay angle (see fig 3.5.c). - 2.
 Transfer this angle to a cardboard jig. - 3.
 Press the jig against the underside of the deck and move it longitudinally until the edge representing the forestay line intersects the hole in the forestay fitting in the anchor well.
-Mark the intersection point on the underside of the deck and drill a 6.5 mm hole through the deck.
+Mark the intersection point on the underside of the deck and drill a 6.5 (1/4") mm hole through the deck.

-3.5.3 Mast is stepped using a forestay attached to the final forestay chain-plate.
+3.5.3 Mast is stepped using an existing forestay on deck (where Furlex TD system is to be fitted in the same location)

-- 1. Make a jig which represents the forestay angle (FA) above deck (See fig. 3.5c) - 2.
-Using this jig, mark the angle CSA between the forestay fitting in the anchor well and the forestay intersection point - 3.
+- 1. Make a jig which represents the forestay angle (FA) above deck (See fig 3.5c) - 2.
+Using this jig, mark the angle CSA between the forestay fitting in the anchor well and the deck fitting intersection point - 3.
 If these angles are equal, the existing forestay fitting is correctly located.

-If the angles are not equal the forestay angle FA must be used also below deck to decide the intersection point.
-Press the jig against the underside of the deck and move it longitudinally until the edge representing the forestay line intersects the hole in the forestay fitting in the anchor well anchor well.
-Mark the intersection point in the for-and aft direction accurately on the underside of the deck and drill a 6.5 mm hole through the deck. - 4.
-Remove the forestay.
-The recommended prodedure is to firstly slacken the backstay.
-Pull the masthead forward using the genoa halyard.
-Secure the halyard using a "D"-shackle or tie to a strong deck fitting.
-For safety reasons do not use the halyard snap shackle
+If the angles are not equal, the forestay angle FA must be used also below deck to decide the intersection point.

+Press the jig against the underside of the deck and move it longitudinally until the edge representing the forestay line intersects the hole in the forestay fitting in the anchor well.
+Mark the intersection point in the fore-and-aft direction accurately.

+4. Remove the forestay.
+The recommended procedure is to first slacken the backstay.
+Then pull the masthead forward using the genoa halyard.
+Secure the halyard using a "D" shackle or tie to a strong deck fitting.
+For safety reasons do not use the halyard snap shackle.

 NOTE.
-If the forestay is to be used to decide the forestay length FLD, the setting of any rigging screw must not be changed
+If the forestay is to be used to decide the forestay length FLD (see fig. 3.7.a), the setting of any rigging screw must not be changed

-- 5. Remove the forestay.
-Measure the distance between deck level and the chainplate pin hole (see fig. 3.7.a) and enter the fig.ure in table 3.6.1. - 6.
+- 5. Measure the height CH (see fig 3.7.a) on the forestay fitting and enter the figure in table 3.6.1. - 6.
 Remove the forestay fitting from the deck. - 7.
 Mark the intersection point on the underside of the deck by drawing a line along the longitudinal centreline of the boat and using earlier marking as per item 3. - 8.
 Drill a 6.5 mm hole at the intersection point.

-For further fitting work see item 4.1
+For further fitting work see chapter 4.1.